TPVPfaller/delirium-prediction-thesis/README.md

   - Outputs the following plots after training and testing:
     - ROC curves
     - Precision-Recall curves
-    - Shapley summary plot
+    - Shapley summary plot or importances inferred from attention weights in the case of the FT-Transformer
     - Confusion matrix
     - Calibration curve
 - borutaShap_feature_selection(X_test, y_test, clf): takes a trained CatBoost classifier and outputs the all-relevant features.
 Outputs a
 - boruta_feature_selection(X, y, max_iter=100): does normal boruta feature selection using a Random Forest Classifier (less accurate).
 - catboost_fs(clf, X_train, X_test, y_train, y_test): Recursive feature selection for CatBoost using Shapley values.
 Selects a specified number of features and outputs a graph showing the loss for every removed feature.
--